tobega/tailspin-v0/TailspinReference.md

 while `1..~5:2` will give `1 3`.

 ### Array literal
-An array literal produces an [array](#arrays) of values.
+An array literal produces an [array](#arrays) or list of values.
 It starts with a left bracket followed by a [stream](#streams) of _value chains_, separated by commas, and ends with a right bracket.
 Each _value chain_ may produce a stream of values, which will be flat-mapped into the array.
 E.g. `[1,2,3,4,5]` and `[1..3, 4..5]` and `[1..5]` all produce an array of size 5 containing the numbers 1 to 5.